SST-OSS/club-onboarding/javaProblems/readme.md

 ## Adding a new problem

-- First get yourself assigned to the issue related to creation of the problem.
+- You must first comment `/take` to claim the issue.
+Once you have been assigned the issue, you can start working on it.
 - In your forked repository, create a new branched named `java-problem-x`.
 - Read the question carefully.
 - Create a new folder in the `javaProblems` directory with folderName `problemX`.